Simple Domain Generalization Methods are Strong Baselines for Open Domain Generalization: Introduction

 \section{Introduction}

-Machine learning has significantly succeeded in various fields, such as image and speech recognition and natural language processing~\cite{sze2017efficient}.
-However, it is known that the performance of machine learning models degrades significantly in situations where data distribution differs between the training and inference (testing) phases~\cite{hendrycks2018benchmarking}.
+Machine learning has been significantly successful in various fields, such as image and speech recognition and natural language processing~\cite{sze2017efficient}.
+However, the performance of machine learning models is significantly degraded when the data distribution differs between the training and inference (testing) phases~\cite{hendrycks2018benchmarking}.
 This situation is called domain shift and often appears in real-world machine learning applications~\cite{quinonero2008dataset}, including computer vision tasks.
-We call the domains (i.e., the data distribution or characteristics) that can be accessed in model training the source domains.
-In contrast, the domains in the testing phase are called target domains.
-Domain generalization (DG)~\cite{DGsurvey1,DGsurvey2} is an approach to address the domain shift.
-DG methods only use the source domain data during the training phase and do not use the target domain data.
+The domains (i.e., the data distribution or characteristics) that can be accessed in model training are called the source domains.
+In contrast, the domains in the testing phase are called the target domains.
+Domain generalization (DG)~\cite{DGsurvey1,DGsurvey2} is an approach that addresses the domain shift.
+The DG methods only use the source domain data during the training phase and do not use the target domain data.

-Open-set recognition (OSR)~\cite{osrsurvey2020,osrsurvey2021} is another requirement in real-world applications of classification models.
-Although the class space, i.e., the number and contents of classes, is identical between the training and testing phases in the usual machine learning and DG situations, OSR deals with the situation where the source and target class spaces are not the same.
-The objective of the OSR methods is to detect unknown classes while correctly recognizing known classes in the testing phase.
-Most OSR methods do not take into account the domain shift between the training and testing phases.
+Open-set recognition (OSR)~\cite{osrsurvey2020,osrsurvey2021} is another requirement in real-world applications of the classification models.
+Although the class space, i.e., the number and contents of classes, is identical between the training and testing phases in the usual machine learning and DG situations, OSR deals with situations where the source and target class spaces differ.
+The objective of OSR is to detect unknown classes while correctly recognizing the known classes in the testing phase.
+Most OSR methods do not consider the domain shift between the training and testing phases.

-The situation considering both DG and OSR is called open domain generalization (ODG), which was introduced in \cite{DAML}.
-While ODG is also frequently encountered in real-world applications, such as autonomous driving and medical assistance, methods for ODG have not been fully developed.
-Domain-augmented meta-learning (DAML)~\cite{DAML} is a state-of-the-art method to address ODG, but it has a complicated learning process and consists of several training components.
+Open domain generalization (ODG), introduced by \cite{DAML}, is the situation that considers DG and OSR.
+Although ODG is also frequently encountered in real-world applications, such as autonomous driving and medical assistance, the methods for ODG have not been fully developed.
+Domain-augmented meta-learning (DAML)~\cite{DAML} is a method that addresses ODG, but it has a complicated learning process and consists of several training components.